RobertWilliamsCymro/learn-wagtail-static-website/README.md

 [Go to Lesson 6 learnings](#6-custom-logo-and-website-name)

-7. Create Homepage Hero
+7. Create Homepage Hero summary

 Provides instructions for customizing the homepage in a Wagtail project.
 It involves modifying the `HomePage` model in `home/models.py` to include an author image, summary, and CTA button.
 These elements are then integrated into the `home_page.html` template using Wagtail's template tags.
 Changes require database migrations.

 [Go to Lesson 7 learnings](Lesson-7.md)

-8. Create Homepage Content
+8. Create Homepage Content summary

 [Go to Lesson 8 learnings](Lesson-8.md)